DiFir28/ded_course/README.md

 # Repository for Dedinskii course in MIPT

-For build curent developing file : `./build`
-For start curent developing file with default params: `./main`
 ## Implemented functionas
  * Buble sort (for any types)
  * Quick sort (for any types)